Arronk/My-Coding-Journey/log.md

 All this functional programming and callback stuff is going way over my head.
 I think I am going to have to find a better resource then FreeCodeCamp for the time being to research some more and come back as I don't want to just be referring to the answers every time and effectively learn nothing in the process.

+## Day 96: 13.07.2018

+### Progress: Had a problem today at work which required an algo solution which I solved

+Had fun today working out an algo solution that calculates how many possible variations of pricing tender submissions we would have to submit based on the number of contracts that were up for negotiation.
+The formula worked out to be answer = 2^numContracts - 1 which I got through trial and error but still not sure why that ended up being the growth pattern.